 Cozy with Posey, Julia Petrus

 Cozy with Posey is a unique online boutique that provides clients with a personalized shopping experience through design consultations with the owner.
 We know how challenging it is to find things you love when you’re browsing online and can’t talk about a product or feel the product.
 Cozy with Posey is here to make the experience as similar as possible to being in a physical store and being able to ask questions and understand what you are purchasing.
 We are looking to help our clients create a safe, peaceful, and cozy space to take care of themselves.
-There are other brick-and-mortar and online boutiques that sell similar products but lack the feeling of the personalized shopping experience – this is the key differentiator for Cozy with Posey.
+There are other brick-and-mortar and online boutiques that sell similar products but lack the feeling of a personalized shopping experience – this is the key differentiator for Cozy with Posey.
 I have an extensive background in curating gift sets for different organizations and corporate events, as well as a love for items that create a cozy space.
-These attributes, mixed with an extensive business background lies a passion for a well–run and successful online shop.
+These attributes, mixed with an extensive business background lie in a passion for a well–run and successful online shop.

 I have always really loved to travel.
 The idea for Cozy with Posey really came from a road trip through the Pacific Northwest and Alaska.
 While we were on this adventure we encountered so many fun and interesting brands and products.
 I knew that I wanted to feature them but I wasn't sure how.
 When Covid-19 hit and I lost my job I finally had the time to follow this passion.
 Plus I wanted to create something to help everyone cozy as they spent more time in their homes.